FREE fast DELIVERY

 Your dentures must be fully submerged in the liquid to receive the full effects of ultrasonic cleaning.

 Studies have shown that 5 minutes is the perfect amount of time to leave your dentures in the cleaner.

 Your dentures will now be sparkling clean!

 Studies have shown that using an ultrasonic cleaner with hydrogen peroxide is more effective than brushing your dentures.

-With the Dental pod, we recommend using our sterilizing tablets instead of peroxides.
+With the Dental pod, I recommend using our sterilizing tablets instead of peroxides.

-Studies have shown that hydrogen peroxide is a highly reactive substance which can damage oral soft tissues and hard tissues when used incorrectly.
+Studies have shown that hydrogen peroxide is a highly reactive substance which can damage soft and hard oral tissues when used incorrectly.
 Additionally, there is some evidence that peroxides can damage ultrasonic cleaner components.